yalelibrary/linked-art-mapping/specs/md/concepts/groups.md

 Group entities may function either in creator/contributor \(agent\) roles or within subject/concept structures.

-For Group entities that are part of name/title entries in MARC, see[Groups with works](../tasks/name-title/groups_with_works.md).
+For group entities that are part of name/title entries in MARC, see [Complex works](../tasks/concepts/name_title_entries.md).

 -   **[Groups as agents](../concepts/groups_as_agents.md)**
 Entities extracted from MARC 11X and 71X fields.